The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

-where $S$ is the sphere spectrum, and is therefore a map of rings.
-The map $\varphi$ is constructed by first mapping to the dual Steenrod algebra tensored up to $\F_{p^n}$ and then seeing that the image of $\HH_*(e_n;\F_p)$ is contained in $\HH_*(\BPn;\F_{p^n})$.
-To compute each map involved we will consider the relevant map of spectral sequences where the $E_2$-pages can always be computed using the ``same'' underlying Koszul complex.
+which is obtained by first taking $0$th Postnikov sections and then taking the quotient by the maximal ideal.
+The map $\varphi$ is constructed by noting that the image of $\varphi'$ is contained in the image of $\HH_*(\BPn;\F_{p^n})$ after applying the twist map.
+To compute each map involved we will consider the relevant map of spectral sequences where the $\Page{2}$-pages can always be computed using the ``same'' underlying Koszul complex.
 Here we record some basic facts about the above maps.